 Then, Old Halidzor Village, which was gifted to and owned by the monastery from the 10th to 19th centuries, is no longer inhabited but shows the ingenious feats of Armenian construction.
 The homes are built into the side of the gorge walls, layered so that the roof of each house forms the floor/yard of the home above it!

 The Tatev Monastery itself is also quite the attraction and the construction of the cable car has reduced the half-hour drive on switchback roads to a third.
 The church and many buildings in the complex are still functioning today, but even the parts that are no longer used have their own stories.

 One of the most important medieval Armenian universities was in Tatev during the 14th and 15th centuries, and many famous Armenian figures stayed in Tatev during their lives, and many famous writers had rooms with views of the gorgeous landscape that no doubt inspired their writings.
 Just outside the main monastic complex is the Oil Press Museum.

-In the 17th century, an oil mill was built in Tatev and was powered by an ox which walked in a circle, pulling the heavy millstone to press oil from a mustard, sesame, and flax seeds.
+In the 17th century, an oil mill was built in Tatev and was powered by an ox that walked in a circle, pulling the heavy millstone to press oil from mustard, sesame, and flax seeds.
 Furthermore, on three sides, the monastic complex features the ruins of fortress walls, and beyond these walls, impossibly steep drops into the gorge below.

 During the 12th century Seljuk invasions, these walls and natural landforms provided protection for the people living in the monastery.
 Unfortunately, it was eventually overrun and plundered, but by the 13th century was rebuilt and once again functioning.